neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

 BEAST data.
 Folder: _beast/
 ===========================

- For each simulated tree and alignment, the BEAST reconstruction was performed.
+ Each simulated tree and alignment was analyzed using BEAST.
 The BEAST resources and results are all stored in the _beast folder.
-For each BEATS simulation, we used the FastTree reconstructed tree (./dataset/<simulation_name>.ft.nwk files), the alignments (dataset/<simulation_name>.nuc.fasta).
+For each BEAST run, we used the FastTree reconstructed tree (./dataset/<simulation_name>.ft.nwk files) as a seed and the alignment (dataset/<simulation_name>.nuc.fasta).
 The dates of the internal nodes were extracted from their names.

- To automatize the BEAST simulation run, we use on template (file resources/beast/template_bedford_et_al_2015.xml) filling it with the tree, alignment, sampling dates and output log file.
+ To automatize the BEAST xml file generation, we used a template (file resources/beast/template_bedford_et_al_2015.xml) filling it with the tree, alignment, sampling dates and output log file.
 The resulting config is saved under <simulation_name>.config.xml name.
 The BEAST output is stored as <simulation_name>.log.txt, and the tree, sampled along BEAST simulations, are stored in the <simulation_name>.trees.txt files.
  Therefore, for each datapoint in the dataset/ folder, there are three files produced in the _beast/ folder:

   * <simulation_name>.config.xml
   * <simulation_name>.log.txt
   * <simulation_name>.trees.txt

- These files are enough to reproduce all BEAST results.
+ These files are sufficient to reproduce all BEAST results.

 LSD data.
 Folder: _lsd/
 =======================